martinsumner/riak_kv/docs/OtherAPI.md

 The functionality of the legacy query API is unchanged since Riak 2.2.3, so refer to the [legacy documentation](https://docs.riak.com/riak/kv/latest/developing/usage/secondary-indexes/index.html) for further information.

-Note that the legacy API had an undocumented feature that the query attribute `term_regex` could be used to pass regular expressions to filter terms from query results within the range.
+> The legacy API had an undocumented feature that the query attribute `term_regex` could be used to pass regular expressions to filter terms from query results within the range.
 This feature is replicated in the new Query API using the `regular_expression` option.

+## Strong Consistency API

+The use of the strong consistency API is deprecated in Riak 3.4, and the API will be retired in Riak 4.0.

+From Riak 4.0, Riak will only have support for eventual consistency, but protection for conflicts can be improved through [conditional PUTs with token-based consensus](/docs/ObjectAPI.md#conditional-requests).

+The functionality of Strong Consistency is unchanged since Riak 2.2.3, so refer to the [legacy documentation](https://docs.riak.com/riak/kv/2.2.3/developing/app-guide/strong-consistency/index.html) for further information.

+## Write Once Path API

+The use of the write once path is deprecated in Riak 3.4, and the API will be retired in Riak 4.0.

+The functionality of the Write Once Path is unchanged since Riak 2.2.3, so refer to the [legacy documentation](https://docs.riak.com/riak/kv/2.2.3/developing/app-guide/write-once/index.html) for further information.